For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What happens if your circumstances change?

-When the SLC decide how much you need to repay, they'll schedule your payments for 12 months.
+When the SLC decides how much you need to repay, they'll schedule your payments for 12 months.

 However, if your circumstances change – for example, if your annual pay drops to below the repayment threshold or you become unemployed – you simply need to apply for a reassessment.

-Don't pay money when you don't have to, and if you overpay, make sure you apply for a refund.
-Since your debt will be wiped after 30 years, you should try to keep a hold of every penny you can.
+As a general rule, don't pay money when you don't have to, and if you overpay, make sure you apply for a refund.
+Remember that your debt will be wiped after 25, 30 or 40 years (depending on what Student Loan plan you're on).

 Use our Student Loan repayment calculator to work out how much you're likely to repay before the debt is wiped.